AzharR11/Find-My-IP-Address/README.md

 ---
 ## Description
 ### Purpose
 The project's primary objective was to create a static website hosted on AWS, offering a seamless user experience.
 It allows users to input their name and receive a personalised message by clicking the submit button.
-The custom message is generated using both the user-provided name and their IP address which was retrieved in real-time via REST API.
+The custom message is generated using both the user-provided name and their IP address which is retrieved in real-time via a REST API.
 ### Technologies - why
 ### Features to implement in the future